 Any savvy buyer knows they only have to wait until someone discounts the gadget they want to buy.
 No-one ever needs to pay full retail price for these gizmos any more.
 OK, maybe with Apple gear, but that’s a different story.

 While this applies in Australia, the competition and over abundance of stores is nothing like as intense.
 Dick Smith’s move worked in Australia because there was enough room in the market.

 In New Zealand the change of strategy saw the brand become yet another me-too electronics retailer in a crowded market.
 It also disconnected with its earlier core market.
 If the company wants to improve New Zealand profitability it needs to start closing poorly performing stores and possibly focusing on regional towns where it faces less competition.

 This is simply another tale of what is right for the Australian market is not necessarily right for New Zealand.
 We’ve all seen this before.
 It may work for fast food franchises like McDonalds, but in general a one-size-fits-all business template across all of Australia and New Zealand can be a recipe for disaster.

-I’ve worked for companies reporting to Australian headquarters where angry execs don’t even want to hear that things work differently in New Zealand.
+Many who have worked for a New Zealand company reporting to an Australian headquarters know their senior execs don’t even want to hear that things work differently in New Zealand.

 Dick Smith will have seen some unpleasant trans-Tasman phone calls over the past year.
 Even if the local management were able to tell their bosses what needed doing, they wouldn’t have been listened to.
 Not properly.
 And anyway, New Zealand often doesn’t get the management attention it needs from executives sitting in Sydney.